MiltonGreat/Fraud-Detection/README.md

 - Evaluate the model using metrics like classification report, ROC-AUC, and Precision-Recall AUC (AUPRC).
 - Analyze the confusion matrix and other evaluation metrics to understand the model’s performance.

-### Evaluation Metrics

-Since the dataset is highly imbalanced, accuracy is not a reliable metric.
-Instead, the model's performance is evaluated using:
-- Classification Report: Provides precision, recall, and F1-score for both classes.
-- ROC-AUC: Measures the ability of the model to distinguish between classes.
-- AUPRC: Measures the area under the Precision-Recall Curve, which is particularly useful for imbalanced datasets.

 ### Results

 The model achieves a high classification performance with an AUPRC score of approximately 1.0, indicating an excellent ability to distinguish between fraudulent and non-fraudulent transactions.
 The Random Forest Classifier, after hyperparameter tuning and handling class imbalance, performs well even with the highly imbalanced dataset.